 - Steadman v.
 McManus, Id.
 Verd.
 Stlmnt.
 Rpts.
 26, 2020 WL 1228405

-- Obtained unanimous defense verdict for two family practice physicians and their practice in wrongful death case arising from the death of a 45 year old female wherein Plaintiffs claimed that the defendant physicians were negligent in caring for a female patient who was admitted to the hospital for shortness of breath, pneumonia and anemia.
-Plaintiff suffered cardiac arrest on second day in hospital, that subsequently resulted in anoxic brain injury.
-After a ten day trial, the jury found no breach of the standard of care.
-Favor of the defendants.
+- Obtained unanimous defense verdict for family practice physicians and their practice in wrongful death case wherein Plaintiffs claimed that the defendant physicians were negligent in care that resulted in a brain injury; after trial, the jury found no breach of the standard of care

 - American Charities for Reasonable Fundraising Regulation, Inc. v.
 O’Bannon, No. 2:08-CV-875, 2017 WL 4539321, at *1 (D. Utah Oct.
 10, 2017)

 - Obtained summary judgment on behalf of a state’s Division of Consumer Protection, a division of the their Commerce Department, in a civil rights case involving allegations that the State’s legislature exceeded its legislative jurisdiction in requiring out-of-state charitable organizations to register with and obtain a permit from the State before soliciting from residents resulting in favorable outcome for our client

 - Cinema Pub, L.L.C. v.
 Petilos, No. 2:16-CV-00318-DN, 2017 WL 1066628 (D. Utah Mar.
 21, 2017)

 - Successfully moved to exclude Plaintiff’s experts’ opinions, reports and supplemental reports, and successfully defended the State’s Department of Alcoholic Beverage Control, a governmental entity, against Plaintiff’s motion to exclude